MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Experiments

-\paragraph{Convergence Illustration.} In \Cref{fig:energy_main_paper} we show the empirical convergence of (\ref{eq:subgraph-based-energy}) w.r.t.~$\bb{Y}$ during the forward pass of \model models on \texttt{ogbn-papers100M} for differing values of $\gamma$.
-In all cases the energy converges within 8 iterations, supporting our choice of $K=8$ for experiments.
+\textbf{Convergence Illustration and Ablations.} In \Cref{fig:energy_main_paper} we show the empirical convergence of (\ref{eq:subgraph-based-energy}) w.r.t.~$\bb{Y}$ during the forward pass of \model models on \texttt{ogbn-papers100M} for differing values of $\gamma$.
+In all cases the energy converges within 8 iterations, supporting our choice of $K=8$ for experiments (and satisfying our third objective).
+Please see \Cref{sec:more_experiments} for additional ablations involving $\gamma$ and the \model offline sampler.